ValerioBorghetto/EM_shower/README.md

 This repository contains a model to build and study electromagnetic showers using complex network theory.

 # Logic of the Cascade Creation
-The model i based on 5 possible interactions:
+The model is based on 5 possible interactions:
 - Bremsstralhung
 - Annihilation
 - Stay an electron (or positron)